flipperdevices/flipperzero-firmware/FAQ.md

 When Flipper Authenticator is running `totp` CLI is available for you to list, add or remove tokens.
 Run `totp help` to get list of available commands and arguments.

-## Manually typing codes is boring, is there Bad USB mode?
+## Manually typing codes is boring, is there a Bad USB mode?

 **YES!**

-Just pick the token you would like to auto-type then hold "arrow down" button for 1-2sec. and Flipper Authenticator will type it instead of you :)
+Just pick the token you would like to auto-type then hold "arrow down" button for 1-2sec. and Flipper Authenticator will type it instead of you 😀

 ## How to change\recover PIN?